Learn Chinese (song)

 "Learn Chinese" is the first single released from Jin's debut album The Rest Is History.
-The song features Wyclef Jean, who produced and co-wrote the track.
+The song features Wyclef Jean, who produced and co-wrote the track along with Jerry Duplessis.
 At first, the song was a buzz song.
 But, later, it turned into the first single for Jin's debut album due to its success.
 This single has been said to be Jin's signature song.
 To date the single is still Jin's most successful song and single in his music career.
 The single was featured on an episode of The Andy Milonakis Show.
 It went gold in China and was high at one point in the US but never achieved gold success there.

 "Learn Chinese" contains samples from James Brown's "Blind Man Can See It"; it also contains elements of Yellowman's "Mr. Chin".
 The song has background vocals from Ayeesha.